tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 interpreter makes inline caching even faster.
 And the JIT makes it faster still.

-But we will focus on inline caching of attribute loads for now.
+We will focus on inline caching of attribute loads for now.

 ## Loading attributes